 One thing that sets our products apart is the fact that we offer a holographic flame.
 This is different than most of our competitors.
 In fact, it can even offer a better flame appearance than a gas fireplace, which is unique when compared to other products that use electricity alone.

-Furthermore, it’s possible to get a product that’s mounted to the wall.
+Furthermore, it’s possible to get an electric fireplace that’s mounted to the wall.
 Therefore, you will not necessarily need an extension cord for it.
-Also, the blower on our products is designed to ensure that heated air is able to circulate throughout your home.
+Also, the blower on our products is designed to ensure that heated air can circulate throughout your home.

 MagikFlame Has Been Offering Exceptional Products For Years